Fiona Noden – Chief Executive

 Sharon joins Bolton from her role as Director of Performance and Delivery in East Lancashire Clinical Commissioning Group.
 She has worked in the NHS for 29 years and started her career as a student nurse at Bolton Hospitals NHS Trust and went on to hold a number of posts here.

-Marie joined Bolton NHS Foundation Trust in February 2016 as Deputy Director of Nursing, Midwifery and Allied Health Professionals to provide professional leadership to over 3,500 nurses, midwives and allied health professionals working in both hospital and community settings.
-Her role also leads on providing assurance of the quality and delivery of safe care.
+Karen joined the Trust in January 2021, and provides professional leadership to over 3,500 nurses, midwives and allied health professionals working in both hospital and community settings.
+She has responsibility for the delivery of high quality and safe patient care, and ensuring our patients have the best possible experience when in our care.

 Esther Steel, Director of Corporate Governance/Trust Secretary